The Lost Frontier Fort

 (5) Surveyor Christopher Hays.
 On Tuesday, 19 Nov 1782, Christopher Hays writing to General William Irvine on the progress of the survey of the western boundary of PA wrote “We … expect to strike the Ohio river about Thursday next between Fort McIntosh and Raredon’s Bottom.”

-This military correspondence is ample evidence that a significant post had been established in Georgetown to provide a defense from frequent and continuous conflict with the Indians.
+This military correspondence is ample evidence that a significant post had existed in Georgetown to provide a defense from frequent and continuous conflict with the Indians.
 Regular army troops were stationed at the blockhouse.
 That fact alone makes Georgetown a significant site.
-Rordons Bottom, Reardon’s Bottom, Rairdon’s Bottom, Raredon’s Bottom, or Dawson’s Ferry – by whatever name – everyone agreed the place was important.
+Rordons Bottom, Reardon’s Bottom, Rairdon’s Bottom, Raredon’s Bottom, or Dawson’s Ferry – by whatever name preferred - Generals Hand and McIntosh agreed the place was strategically important and stationed Continental Army troops there in 1777.

 (1) According to Rev Bausman, “In 1786 Benoni Dawson built a “fort” on the site of Georgetown, and his son, Thomas Dawson, one on the other side of the river some years later.
 These were doubtless, as we have said, strong log cabins…” [5]

-The “settler forts” were nearly all erected during the terror and panic of 1774.
-The settlers were rightfully alarmed because they knew that the Indians would make war in revenge of the killings at Baker’s Tavern which was approximately six miles by water from Georgetown.
-The forts continued to be used through a long series of Indian wars and alarms, most frequent and serious from 1778-1783, until a lasting peace was won by Wayne’s victory in 1794.
-It is not beyond reason to believe that the “Chief of the old posts”, in Major Henry Taylor’s words, was built by the French and later occupied by the Continental Army.
+The “settler forts” on the southside of the Ohio River were nearly all erected during the terror and panic of 1774.
+The settlers in the Georgetown vicinity were rightfully alarmed because they knew that the Indians would make war in revenge of the murders at Baker’s Tavern.
+The Greathouse Party Massacre took place on 30 Apr 1774 approximately six miles by water from Georgetown.
+The settler forts continued to be used through a long series of Indian wars and alarms, most frequent and serious from 1778-1783, until a lasting peace was won by Gen Wayne’s victory in 1794.
+It is not beyond reason to believe that the “Chief of the old posts”, in Major Henry Taylor’s words, was built before the settler forts in 1774 or even earlier by the French.
+By 1777, it was manned by the Continental Army.

 Indian Trails in Beaver Co PA (“Rivers of Destiny”, pg 99)